By Marissa Rodriguez

 In today’s digital world, email is one of the main ways we contact each other.
 14 years ago, Congress signed a set of rules called the CAN-SPAM Act designed to protect consumer privacy and limit the amount and type of unsolicited marketing messages they receive.
 This could also be applied to text messaging.
 Along with the guidelines set, financial penalties were also applied for those who don’t follow the rules.
-Recently, the Federal Trade Commission (FTC) has decided to review this act and audit its effectiveness, compliance costs, and need for amendment to reflect socioeconomic and technology changes1.
+Recently, the Federal Trade Commission (FTC) has decided to review this act and audit its effectiveness, compliance costs, and need for amendment to reflect socioeconomic and technology changes.

-While there is debate about the current law’s effectiveness, one thing is clear – stricter rules for email use could prove to be a step in a positive direction when it comes to protecting against email phishing, malware, and improving overall cybersecurity.
+While there is debate about the current law’s effectiveness, one thing is clear – stricter rules for email use could prove to be a step in a positive direction when it comes to protecting against email phishing, malware, and improving overall cyber security.

 Spam are those junk emails that clog up your inbox that including offers, bonuses, or unwanted sales emails.
-CAN-SPAM sets rules by establishing requirements for spam mail that provides an opt-out for recipients and breaks down the penalties involved for violations2.
+CAN-SPAM sets rules by establishing requirements for spam mail that provides an opt-out for recipients and breaks down the penalties involved for violations.
 Critics believe that although this act has good intentions, it was not made in a way that actually prevents commercial emails and enforces the regulations.

 The FTC has stated they are currently accepting feedback from any interested parties to provide insight on the efficiency, costs, benefits and regulatory impact of CAN-SPAM.
 If you would like to contribute to this, you can find the form here.

 What does this mean for you?